cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/fetch-event.md

 Intercepts the request and allows the Worker to send a custom response.

 If a `fetch` event handler does not call `respondWith`, the runtime delivers the event to the next registered `fetch` event handler.
-In other words, while not recommended, this means it's possible to add multiple "fetch" event handlers within a Worker.
+In other words, while not recommended, this means it is possible to add multiple `"fetch"` event handlers within a Worker.

 If no `fetch` event handler calls `respondWith`, then the runtime forwards the request to the origin as if the Worker did not.
 However, if there is no origin – or the Worker itself is your origin server, which is always true for `*.workers.dev` domains – then you must call `respondWith` for a valid response.